This is the 6th episode in our podcast mini-series The Long Road to Reform.

-3) Does God do good, because it is inherently & intrinsically good, or is it good because God does it?
+3) Does God do good, because it is inherently and intrinsically good, or is it good because God does it?

-Now – while these questions may cause us to pause & say, “Huh – interesting,” to the hundreds of thousands of commoners who were concerned with having enough bread for tonight’s dinner, that the Church which was supposed to guardian their souls, pre-occupation with such things seemed a terrible waste of time and resources.
-While it seemed the clergy was concerned with angels & pin heads; the peasantry began to think the pin-heads were the clergy!
-They began to wonder if there was a vast divide between religion and daily life.
+While these questions may cause us to pause and say, “Huh, interesting,” to the hundreds of thousands of commoners who were concerned with having enough bread for tonight’s dinner, that the Church which was supposed to guardian their souls, pre-occupation with such things seemed a terrible waste of time and resources.
+While clergy were concerned with angels and pin heads; the peasantry began to think the pin-heads were the clergy!
+They assumed there was a vast divide between religion and daily life.
 And THAT – was a totally new idea; one fostered by the excesses of a Scholasticism run-amok.

 Now, much could be said at this point, as we trace the Road to Reform, which is the theme of this series within CS, about the Renaissance.
 And the fact is much HAS BEEN SAID about it.
 So I’m not going to.
-I certainly have nothing to add to what far more learned & erudite teachers have written & said on this.
-And I suspect that not a few of our CS subscribers know a whole lot MORE about his subject than I.
+I certainly have nothing to add to what far more learned and erudite teachers have written and said on the subject.
+I suspect that not a few of our CS subscribers know a whole lot MORE about his subject than I.

-So let me just sum it all up by offering this . . .
+So let me sum it up by offering this . . .

-As the Turks took over the Middle East and the Byzantine Empire folded up, many scholars moved West, bringing their manuscript treasures with them.
+As the Turks took over the Middle East and the Byzantine Empire folded, many scholars moved West, bringing their manuscript-treasures with them.
 These manuscripts were in Greek, a language that by the 13th C had been nearly lost in Europe.
-These Eastern scholars revived it & presided over a reinvestment of study in the ancient classics of the Greco-Roman world.
-Those works fueled even more study as scholars realized the brilliance of writers like Cicero & Aristotle.
+These Eastern scholars revived it and presided over a reinvestment of study in the ancient classics of the Greco-Roman world.
+Those works fueled even more study as scholars realized the brilliance of writers like Cicero and Aristotle.
 This literary awakening began in Italy then spread beyond the Alps.

 This interest in antiquity was also seen in art.
 Sculptors, architects, and painters sought inspiration in pagan sources rather the Christian themes that had dominated their craft for hundreds of years.
-And though they imbibed, then emulated the styles of the Classical Era, they didn’t wholly abandoned the Gothic; Renaissance art is in many ways a fusion of Gothic and Classical as anyone who’s been to Florence or Rome knows.
+And though they imbibed, then emulated the styles of the Classical Era, they didn’t wholly abandoned the Gothic.
+Renaissance art is in many ways a fusion of Gothic and Classical as those who’ve been to Florence and Rome know.

 Gutenberg didn’t even publicize his invention.
 His original aim was to produce a large numbers of books he could sell as expensive manuscripts.
 So, rather than simplifying the printed page, he made it as elaborate as any traditional hand-written manuscript.
 Take a look at a Gutenberg Bible if you get a chance – and you’ll see this laid out before you.